-There is a lot of different kinds of sailing boats.
+There are a lot of different kinds of sailing boats.
 Some of them are made for racing and the others are made for cruising.
 But first, what is a sailing boat?

 A sailing boat or a sailboat is a boat propelled partly, sometimes entirely by sails smaller than a sailing ship.
 There are differences between sailing boats which depend on the region and their maritime culture.